mustafaozzkul/Global-Electronics-Retail/README.md

  - Customer Analysis : Understanding the target Customer group and some informations about the companies's customers
  - Store Performance Analysis: Understanding which regions's stores has higher sales.

-An Interective Tableau Dashboard can be
+An Interective Tableau Dashboard can be found [here.](https://public.tableau.com/app/profile/mustafa.zkul/viz/GlobalELectronics/SalesDashboard)

 The SQL queries utilized to crate data model and solving business questions can be found [here.](https://github.com/mustafaozzkul/Global-Electronics-Retail/blob/main/SQL.sql)